KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

   # ...

 ```
-An better way of running the previous two provisioners would be using
+A better way of running the previous two provisioners would be using
 `local-exec` (instead of `file` and `remote-exec`).
 You would create a
-`null_resource` that dependens on the "k8s-VMs" resource defined.
+`null_resource` that depends on the "k8s-VMs" resource defined.
 Then the null
 resource has a `local-exec` provisioner that runs the ansible playbook.
-But that sounds a project for later.
+But that sounds a project for later!

 ### Final Scripts